Causal Duration Analysis with Diff-in-Diff

 We apply our methods to the setting of \cite{LALIVE2006}.
 The authors in that study evaluate the impact of a policy that increased the generosity of unemployment insurance benefits for unemployed Austrian workers.
 The authors identify causal effects by exploiting the presence of individuals who were ineligible for the benefit changes.
 They estimate a flexible parametric duration model and from their estimates they recover causal effects.

 In contrast, we identify causal effects using a cross-cohort comparison.
 We employ our methods in order to estimate the impact of an extension to the potential benefit duration (PBD).
-We adjust for the calendar date at which an unemployment spell begins using our covariate re-weighting strategy.
+We adjust for the calendar date at which an unemployment spell begins using our covariate balancing strategy.
 Thus our estimates are robust to differential trends in job-seeking between individuals who become unemployed in different parts of the year.
 We obtain similar results to the authors of the original study, however we do so while avoiding estimation and specification of the hazard function, and without the need for numerical optimization of a likelihood.
 Moreover, the transparency of our approach allows us to both visually and formally assess whether there are parallel trends over the pre-treatment period.
-We find a statistically significant positive impact of PBD on unemployment duration with strongly positive estimates shortly following treatment which then taper off.
-We are unable to reject parallel trends in hazard rates even at the $50\%$ level.
+We find a statistically significant positive impact of the PBD extension on unemployment rates with strongly positive estimates shortly following treatment which then taper off.
+We are unable to reject parallel trends in hazard rates even at the $60\%$ level.

 We evaluate the finite-sample performance of our methods in a simulation study.
 The results also demonstrate the potential for standard diff-in-diff to produce severely misleading estimates in duration settings.
-The simulation results are available in Appendix A.
+The simulation results are available in Section C of the supplementary appendices.

-In sum, the present paper suggests a simple means of adapting existing difference-in-differences and synthetic control methods to settings with duration data.
-Whereas standard procedures extrapolate the relationship between mean outcomes for different groups forward in time, we instead extrapolate the relationship between these groups' time-average hazard rates, which are known functions of mean outcomes and therefore easily estimated from the data.
-What is crucial here is that we retain the intuitive appeal of diff-in-diff.
-One of the key benefits of diff-in-diff and related methods is that one can visually assess whether the assumption of a stable linear relationship holds in the pre-treatment period, and assess the magnitude of any deviation from this condition.
-Because we simply shift the objects to which these methods are applied, our approach allows researchers to perform similar visual inspections, as required for effective causal event studies.